Research Institute: University of Washington, University of California Berkeley

 Team: Dr. James Pierce, Dr. Richmond Wong, Dr. Neilly Than, Nathaniel Gray (MHCI+D), Ashten Alexander, Tsai-Shan Chiang, Lavi Tang, Olivia Quesada, Sandra Yao

 I was invited to join a research group led by Dr. James Pierce, a speculative critical designer, and researcher.
-Ubiquitous computation in Information of Things (IoT) has surfaced issues of consent, surveillance, power dynamics, misuse of technology, and bad actors.
+The increasing use of smart devices (IoT) surfaced issues of consent, surveillance, power dynamics, misuse of technology, and bad actors.
 We explored these issues using emerging co-design methods.

 The team generated a video that was submitted and accepted to the Society for Social Studies of Science (4S) conference.
-We built off these findings by creating a booklet with various speculative use cases of IoT, crafting a study guide to explore expert and non-expert responses to these speculative uses, and submitting a paper to ACM Conference on Human Factors in Computing Systems (CHI).
+We built off these findings by creating a booklet with various speculative use cases of IoT, crafting a study guide to explore expert and non-expert responses to these speculative uses, and submitted a paper to ACM Conference on Human Factors in Computing Systems (CHI).
+I also reviewed and provided feedback for this accepted ACM CHI publication.

 Cameras, Cameras, Everywhere!